SeanParade/Sem5Notes/SPNotes/COMP3064/wk4.md

 ### UI
 - can Exist as part of screen space as well as world space
 - Screen space UI provides a way to define HUD, Menus with buttons, text displaying game info, etc
+- Creating can be done by GameObject > UI > (menu options)
+- All UI elements will be a child of Canvas in a HUD
+- Canvas element is ordered by top0down in the hierarchy

+- Render Modes
+  - Screen Space - Overlay
+  - Screen Space - Camera
+  - World Space
+    - turn on a tv or monitor and interact with it